vittoric/vittoric/README.md

 Objective:  <br>
 - To conquer the world of Linux and become the ultimate superuser<br>
-- Gaining root access to the school's server room and installing a secret arcade game<br>
+- Gaining root access to the 42's server room and installing a secret arcade game<br>
-- Customizing the school's login screen with memes<br>
+- Customizing the 42's login screen with memes<br>
-- Creating a script that automatically updates all packages on all school computers <br><br>
+- Creating a script that automatically updates all packages on all 42 computers <br><br>

 Personal interests:<br>